 In the public records case of Cline v.
 Hoke, Plaintiff brought an action against Defendant, assistant director of the Administrative Office of the Courts, in his official and individual capacity, seeking to obtain certain emails pursuant to North Carolina’s public…

-We partner with local government to provide balanced solutions tailored to the industry.
+We partner with local government to provide balanced solutions tailored to your needs.

 Matters referenced are for illustrative purposes only.
 They do not represent the firm’s entire record and past successes are not a guarantee of any future result or outcome.